7 Ways To Increase Your Confidence At Work

 6. Don’t Undermine Yourself.
 So often when we feel a crisis of confidence it is obvious to others, in our body language, in our words and in our actions.

-When we shift how we hold ourselves physically (head up, standing tall, shoulders back and relaxed) it can have an immediate impact on how we feel about ourselves.
+When you shift how you hold yourself physically (head up, standing tall, shoulders back and relaxed) it can have an immediate impact on how you feel about yourself.
 So step forward and hold yourself powerfully.
 Find your power pose and go after what you want.

 Similarly, choose your words wisely.
 Never talk yourself down.
 (Ladies… this is one we are particularly bad with when we doubt our abilities.)